fprasx/mit-sites/README.md

 # mit-sites

-A little bundle of python files that finds sites ending in .mit.edu.
+Finding sites ending in .mit.edu.
+Why? uhh

+Well, we're at *227* so far.

 # Method